BrendanTWhite/homestead-oracle/readme.md

 [Vagrant] and [Puppet].

 ## Acknowledgements
-@BrendanTWhite's fork is only a small tweak away from Yajra's excellent work at [github.com/yajra/homestead-oracle](https://github.com/yajra/homestead-oracle).
+[BrendanTWhite](https://github.com/BrendanTWhite)'s fork is only a small tweak away from Yajra's excellent work at [github.com/yajra/homestead-oracle](https://github.com/yajra/homestead-oracle).

 Yajra's project was created based on the information in the following projects: